Field Note #002: The Custody Audit

 That friction is not a glitch; it is the Terms of Service.

-When you deposit money, you are not storing it.
+When you deposit money into a bank, you are not storing it.
 You are lending it.
-Legally, you become an unsecured creditor to the bank.
-The bank becomes the owner of the capital.
+The moment the cash crosses the counter, the legal title transfers from you to the bank.

 They owe you a debt, payable on demand, unless:

-Their risk model flags the transaction.
+Their internal risk model flags the transaction as “unusual.”

 The Friction

+Because the bank is the owner and you are the creditor, the burden of proof is on you.
 You feel this power imbalance in specific, humiliating ways:

-The teller asking, “What is the purpose of this withdrawal?”
+The teller asking, “What is the purpose of this withdrawal?” before handing you your own cash.

 03 // THE FAILURE MODE COUNTER PARTY CAPTURE